thephpleague/csv/docs/9.0/reader/index.md

 //     ' ' => 0,
 // ]
 // This seems to be a consistent CSV with:
-// - the delimiter "|" appearing 20 times in the 10 first rows
+// - the delimiter "|" appearing 20 times in the 10 first records
 // - the delimiter " " never appearing
 ~~~